 “I’m hoping Herschel is acclimated to the Gnat in another day or two.
 Then we can move him aboard the Prospect,” said Shakes.

-“Alright,” said Percy, “bring the fucking pigeon over whenever you are ready Captain Shakes.
-Right now let’s get the Gnat running up on the surface, and get the Prospect further down.
+“Alright,” said Percy, “bring the fucking pigeon over whenever you are ready, Captain Shakes.
+Right now, let’s get the Gnat running up on the surface, and get the Prospect further down.
 I don’t like being this shallow during the day.”

-Shakes gave a fake salute, and went rearward toward the galley to take a refill of coffee with him.
+Shakes gave a fake salute and went rearward toward the galley to take a refill of coffee with him.
 He then climbed downward to the deepest part of the Prospect, and then even lower to get back aboard the Gnat.

-With the Gnat off and surfaced, the Prospect dove down to 100 meters where Percy was more comfortable with a heavier cover of ocean above her.
+With the Gnat off and surfaced, the Prospect dove down to one hundred meters.
+Percy was more comfortable with a heavier cover of ocean above her.

 The rest of the day went as planned.
-The Prospect moved slowly and silently through the deep, while the Gnat ran just at the surface with its diesel emitting a long brown shit-string of exhaust into the clear ocean air.
+The Prospect moved slowly and silently through the deep, while the Gnat ran just at the surface, its diesel emitting a long brown shit-string of exhaust into the clear ocean air.
 Shakes had to keep the throttle back on the Gnat to keep pace with the much slower Prospect.
 At that slower speed, the Gnat was not obtrusively loud, about the same as an average surface cargo ship.
 That was to their benefit because Authority enforcement craft were less likely to pursue a target that sounded like a cargo ship—at least during the day—since anything on the surface was likely to be moving with the full blessing of the Authority.

-Shakes shut down the Gnat’s diesel once every hour or so, and checked in over the ship-to-ship.
+Shakes shut down the Gnat’s diesel once every hour or so and checked in over the ship-to-ship.
 He had nothing to report but clear weather, modest swells, and open ocean.
 A white ball of sun pushed its way slowly across a flat white sky, and the two boats droned their way across the curve of the globe.
 The only thing that changed with the passing time was the sun’s slow fall to the horizon.
 Shakes had the hatch of the Gnat open and he watched the sun swell up all orange and bloated as it bounced on the perfectly flat table-top off in the west, like it was going to expel a flatulent burst of world-ending fire over the surface of the planet before it was snuffed out by the force of night pressing down on it.

 The dark spread slowly from behind, catching up to and overtaking the Gnat.
 When it did, Captain Percy raised the Prospect to the surface and began night crew rotations, with someone always on the radar and someone always in the lookout ring.
 A filet knife of a moon came up behind a thick, oppressive haze, its sharp points dulled as if they had been poked one too many times through a heavy fabric or leather.